ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: codeblock}

-The attributes that are exported include ID, name, creation date, size, IOPS, CRN, access tags, encryption type, encryption key, lifecycle state, replication role and status, mount target, and so on.
+The attributes that are exported include ID, name, creation date, size, IOPS, CRN, access tags, encryption type, encryption key, lifecycle state, replication role and status, mount target, and other attributes.

 For more information, see [ibm_is_share](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_share){: external}.